 Pupils of Politics have access to a wide range of career and higher education opportunities.
 They usually enter business, finance, the professions (such as law) or public service.
 Politics confers a special insight into how government works.
 In Britain today, government and economy permeates all our lives, in business, schools, and the professions; they all operate in an atmosphere filled with politics.
-It is a practical, relevant and academic subject recognised and valued by employers and universities, providing a suitable foundation for those wishing to study for a degree in politics, history, law, business, management and journalism.
-Politics is often combined with Economics and a Foreign Language at university which suits those wishing to add a European/international dimension to their career path.
+It is a practical, relevant and academic subject recognised and valued by employers and universities, providing a suitable foundation for those wishing to study for a degree in politics, history, law, business, management Politics is often combined with Economics and a Foreign and journalism. university which suits wishing Language at those to European/international dimension to their career path.